dudeee/dude-sms/README.md

 dude knows the plugins by their package name prefix.
 It's loading all `dude-*` modules as plugin and pass them a dude instance.
 They can modify the bot or do anything else with the instance.

 This plugin only needs some configuration in your dude `config.js` file.
 You can modify the config in the runtime by editing your bot `.config.sms` property.
-It's usefull for `validator` and `modifier` config key which we'll mention below.
+It's useful for `validator` and `modifier` config keys which we'll mention below.
 The config properties are:

 ```js
 {